SEB-9-BH/card-game-starter-lesson/overview-and-pseudocode/README.md

   // 2.
 Deck 2 should display an empty card outline.
 // 3.
 Create cached element references for each of the card decks.
 // 4.
 Add an event listener for the "Flip" button.
 // 5.
-Write an initialization function that assigns 52 card" to deck 1, then invoke it.
+Write an initialization function that assigns 52 cards" to deck 1, then invoke it.
 // 6.
 Declare a render() function to display a card after it is flipped.
 // 7.
 Stub up a handleClick() function for the event listener to call.
   // 1.
 Select a random card from deck 1.